denisStukal/Rvk/README.md

     friends_num <- Rvk::getUserFriendsNum(user_id = userid, access_token = mytoken)
     friends_data <- Rvk::getUserFriendsInfo(user_id = userid, access_token = mytoken)

+### Example 2: Searching for information on VK

+Rvk also allows you searching for VK posts that contain specific words or expressions.

+    newposts <- search_newsfeed(query = 'moscow', access_token = mytoken)

+At the time of this writing, VK API returns at most 1,000 posts for search queries, so the command above will return 1000 latest posts that mention Moscow.

+Nevertheless, one can get around the 1000 limit by iteratively specifying an exact time period for posts to be retrieved.
+For example, one can first extract all posts mentioning Moscow between 12PM and 3PM on September 4, 2017; and then go deeper in time (say, 9AM and 12PM of the same day):

+    newposts1 <- search_newsfeed(query = 'moscow', start_time = '2017-09-04 12:00:00', end_time = '2017-09-04 15:00:00', access_token = mytoken)
+    newposts1 <- search_newsfeed(query = 'moscow', start_time = '2017-09-04 09:00:00', end_time = '2017-09-04 12:00:00', access_token = mytoken)

+NB!
+Time is specified as [UTC (GMT)](en.wikipedia.org/wiki/Coordinated_Universal_Time).

 Now, you're well equipped to proceed scraping VK on your own!
 Good luck!